The Penn Museum of Archaeology is just awful

 This place truly sucks.

-The Penn Museum is on the campus of the University of Pennsylvania, which is an Ivy League school.
-So this place has a lot to live up to.
-But it doesn’t come close.
-The displays are laughably outdated.
 Most of the maps and photos look like they came from the ‘70s and ‘80s.
 This is the kind of museum that was probably cool in 1985, but it sadly hasn’t updated the majority of its exhibits since then.

 There aren’t as many really old artifacts here as you’d expect, considering this is supposed to be an archaeology museum.
 In many cases, the museum doesn’t even have original pieces, so it substitutes plasters or re-creations for the real thing.